ohs-foundation/ohs-player-reference-client-app/README.md

 ### Android release signing

-Release builds read signing inputs from environment variables first, then from a `keystore.properties` file as a development fallback.
-To produce a signed release locally:
+Release builds read signing inputs from environment variables first, then fall back to a `keystore.properties` file for development.
+To sign a release locally:

 ```shell
 cp keystore.properties.template keystore.properties